-Thoroughly cleaning a new wound right away will help prevent infection.
+Thoroughly cleaning a new cut, gash, scrape, or bite right away will help prevent infection.

 Cleaning a wound can be broken down into three basic steps but before you begin, wash your hands!
-If running water is not available, new med-ical gloves or hand sanitizer are good alternatives.
-If none of these are available, do your best to avoid touching the clean wound or new bandages with unclean hands or anything else that might be dirty.
+If running water is not available, new medical gloves or hand sanitizer are good options.
+If none of these are available, do your best to avoid touching the clean wound or new bandages with unclean hands, used cleaning products, the old bandage, or anything else that might be dirty.